 Comedian Paul Mooney died at the age of 79 in his home in Oakland, California after suffering a heart attack the morning of May 19.

 Samuel E. Wright

 Actor Samuel E. Wright, who voiced Sebastian the Crab in 1989’s The Little Mermaid, passed away May 24.
 Wright also appeared on screen in Bird and on Broadway in The Tap Dance Kid, The Lion King, Pippin and Jesus Christ Superstar.
-Fun fact: He was also starred as the purple grape in the late 70s commercials for Fruit of the Loom.
+Fun fact: He also starred as the purple grape in the late 70s commercials for Fruit of the Loom.
 Wright was 74.

 Photo by Evening Standard/Hulton Archive/Getty Images

-Lee Evans, center, raises in fist in solidarity with the Black Panther movement at the 1968 Olympics in Mexico City.
+Lee Evans, center, raises his fist in solidarity with the Black Panther movement at the 1968 Olympics in Mexico City.
 He won two gold medals at the games (400 meter run and 1,600 meter relay).
 Evans died on May 26; he was 74.

 Photo by Rolls Press/Popperfoto via Getty Images/Getty Images)